 - Partners with the Director of Development in creating and implementing strategies for increasing annual support from current members and sponsors, including participation in development activities and outreach.

-- Minimum of five years of experience, which can include relevant education, in professional membership strategy, development, recruitment, and retention.
+- Minimum of five years of experience, which can include relevant education and work experience, in professional membership strategy, development, recruitment, and retention.

 - Experience in a nonprofit social justice or civil rights context strongly preferred.